 For example, you might have migrated from Iraq to Australia and speak Arabic to your children at home.
-This is the minority language.
+Arabic is the minority language.
 Your children also go to school and speak English with their friends and teachers.

 Another example is if you and your partner have hearing impairments and you’re raising a hearing child.
 Your child learns the minority language of Auslan at home, and English in the hearing community.